Uber driver shot in head while dropping off passenger in Raleigh

-Raleigh police say a woman was driving for Uber on Hill Street near New Bern Avenue when bullets hit her SUV around 2 a.m.
+Raleigh Police Department said a woman was driving for Uber on Hill Street near New Bern Avenue when bullets hit her SUV around 2 a.m.
 The woman was shot "on the top of the head" while dropping off a passenger, according to police.
 Several shots appeared to hit the vehicle before she pulled over on East Street for help.

 Happening now: A driver has been taken to the hospital after her vehicle was shot several times.
 Happened on Hill Street/New Bern Avenue in Raleigh.
 She drove to East Street/New Bern to call for help.
 RPD not sure if she was injured by bullets or shattered glass.@ABC11_WTVD pic.twitter.com/xO2XqGJ2P2— Michael Perchick (@MichaelPerchick) October 7, 2019